igor-petruk/oatbar/book/src/README.md

 Inspired by `i3bar` which consumes a JSON stream that controls it's appearance, we take this idea much further without becoming a DIY widget toolkit.

-JSON, CSV or plain text streams can be turned into text panels, progress bars or even images without any significant coding effort.
+JSON or plain text streams can be turned into text panels, progress bars or even images without any significant coding effort.

 | Feature | **`oatbar`** | Basic bars | Bars with built-in plugins | DIY toolbar kits |